 1. Understanding shifts and movements

-Continuously studying the larger underlying shifts and movements happening across our societies is fundamental to good design.
-Current affairs, ecology, culture, transportation, technology, finance and more.
+Continuously studying the larger underlying shifts and movements happening across our cities and societies (long before they become trends) is fundamental to good design and good design leadership.

 An understanding of current affairs, urbanism, ecology, culture, technology, finance and more is key in order to have lasting impact.
 Done right, this provides a team's true purpose, guides its hiring, and ensures that relevant work gets done.

 Regardless of people's backgrounds, abilities, age, orientations or formal qualifications (or lack there of), the art of listening saves time, improves fact finding, translates abstract issues to concrete actions, and builds cohesion.